Father Leo Burchianti

 Later on, in 2007, John Doe 1 found Rita Flaherty, Diocesan Assistance Coordinator.
 He told her about the abuse he suffered at the hands of Leo Burchianti and added that he, Father Bob Castelucci, and Father Rudy Smoley would bring boys to the seminary pool and brag about which boys they brought.
 In September of 2007, Burchianti admitted to having relations with both John Doe 1 and his mother.
 The relations with the boy’s mother laster 6 to 8 months.
 In 2008, the Diocese of Pittsburgh reached a $25,000 settlement with John Doe 2.

-Burchianti was evaluated at St. Luke’s and or St. Michaels Institue, both notorious treatment facilities for pedophile priests, for “inappropriate relationships with male minors.”
+Burchianti was evaluated at St. Luke’s Institute and St. Michael’s Institute, both notorious treatment facilities for pedophile priests, for “inappropriate relationships with male minors.”
 These psych evaluations took place in 1989, 1993, and 2012.

 Burchianti died in 2013.